Mesty Croft Primary

 PSHE

-At Mesty Croft Primary we believe that PSHE has a significant and valuable role to play in the ethos of our school and wellbeing of our children.
+At Mesty Croft Primary we believe that PSHE is fundamental role to our school ethos and the wellbeing of our children.
 The aim of our PSHE curriculum is to prepare children for the opportunities, experiences and responsibilities of life in our ever-changing society.
 We aim to give our children the knowledge and tools to grow and flourish into successful and healthy individuals.
-Our children deserve the opportunities to achieve their best and supporting their emotional and mental health plays a significant part in all aspects of their life, including achieving their academic potential.
-We want our PSHE curriculum to improve the physical and psychosocial well-being of pupils and ensure pupils have the skills they need to grow up as healthy individuals who can make informed decisions about their lives.
+Our children deserve every opportunity to achieve their best; supporting their social, emotional and mental health plays a significant part in all aspects of their life, including achieving their academic potential.

 Me and my relationships: Explores feelings and emotions, develops skills to manage conflict, help children to identify people who are special to them.
 We equip them with skills to recognise the qualities of healthy friendships and how to manage them.